One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

+where $h$ and $p$ still refer to hole and particle indices, but now $i$ and $j$ refer to solely non-primary occupied indices and $a$ and $b$ to solely non-primary virtual indices.
+While this new partitioning of the Hamiltonian breaks invariance to orbital rotations between the hole orbital and other occupied orbitals and between the particle orbital and other virtual orbitals, it retains invariance with respect to rotations within each of the four subspaces (hole, non-primary occupied, particle, and non-primary virtual) individually.\cite{tuckmanImprovingAufbauSuppressed2025}

-With these definitions at hand, it was decided that the $\hat{T}$ amplitudes to be included are those that contribute at first order in many-body perturbation theory to the wavefunction.
-For 1-CSF, those include all singles, doubles, and a slice of the triples that contain at least three primary indices.\cite{tuckmanImprovingAufbauSuppressed2025} Note that while this is more than ground state CC, due to the primary space scaling as $O(1)$, the worst additional amplitudes scale as $O(N^3)$ in memory and contribute no additional $O(N^6)$ cost terms, thus maintaining asymptotic cost parity.
+With definitions for the perturbative partitioning of the Hamiltonian and the zeroth order portions of $\hat{T}$, the determination of which cluster amplitudes are nonzero at each order can be achieved.
+To mirror ground state CCSD, it was decided that the $\hat{T}$ amplitudes to be included in ASCC are those that contribute at first order to the wavefunction.
+For 1-CSF, those include all singles, doubles, and a slice of the triples that contain at least three primary indices.\cite{tuckmanImprovingAufbauSuppressed2025} Note that while this is more than ground state CCSD, due to the primary space scaling as $O(1)$, the worst additional amplitudes scale as $O(N^3)$ in memory and contribute no additional $O(N^6)$ cost terms, thus maintaining asymptotic cost parity.
 A partially linearized version of ASCC (PLASCC) also uses these same definitions, but with specific non-linear terms removed in an effort to eliminate contributions from terms that would normally be canceled out at higher orders of PT.\cite{tuckmanImprovingAufbauSuppressed2025}

-Turning to the left-hand side of the Lagrangian, we find that in order to left project with solely the desired excited state, a zeroth order $\hat{\Lambda}$ described by solely a two-body operator is required (see Appendix).
+Upon completion of the perturbative analysis of the Hamiltonian, $\hat{S}^\dagger$, and $\hat{T}$ for 1-CSF ASCC, we finally have the tools necessary to investigate the left-hand side of the Lagrangian.
+Here, we find that in order to left project with purely the desired excited state, a zeroth order $\hat{\Lambda}$ described by solely a two-body operator is required (see Appendix).

 In ground state CC, the $\hat{\Lambda}_n$ amplitudes appear at the same order of perturbation theory as the corresponding $\hat{T}_n$ amplitudes.
 However, as can be seen from the zeroth order contributions alone, this is not true for ASCC, as there is no one-body operator in the zeroth order definition of $\hat{\Lambda}$.
 In the determination of the first order pieces, we find that $\hat{\Lambda}^{(1)}$ contains all the same respective parts as $\hat{T}^{(1)}$, but also includes the slice of triples containing one primary and two non-primary de-excitations and the slice of quadruples with two primary de-excitations (see Appendix for nonzero quadruples contributions).
 While the addition of these new slices would not increase the overall asymptotic scaling of ASCC, they would add additional $O(N^6)$ tensor contractions and additional $O(N^4)$ memory requirements beyond what is needed for CCSD.